 It is painful stories as this that triggered the 2-layer blade design featured in Ninja Master Prep QB900B.
 Personally, I find it awesome.
 With the QB900B, all I need is press down the button and let it takes care of the rest.
 In-between, I can take a look at my oven just to make sure that the chicken in my oven doesn’t get burnt out.

 The other thing that you’d find many owners of Ninja Prep Master like to rave about (or warn) is the blade sharpness.
-If that alone doesn’t give you clear idea on the level of sharpness, take a look at the manual.
+If that alone doesn’t give you a clear idea on the level of sharpness, take a look at the manual.
 The ‘Blades are sharp!’ warning is mentioned 3 times!

 Look around at all the other blender reviews and I bet you can find such warning mentioned in other blender models.